CumulusNetworks/docs/content/cumulus-netq-49/NVLink4/NVLink-Quick-Start-Guide.md

 {{<netq-install/vm-reqs deployment="onprem" hypervisor="kvm" version="4.2.0">}}

-After ensuring you have the minimum system resource requirements, follow the installation instructions for either a {{<link title="Set Up Your KVM Virtual Machine for an On-premises Server Cluster" text="KVM hypervisor">}} or {{<link title="Set Up Your VMware Virtual Machine for an On-premises Server Cluster" text="VMware hypervisor">}}.
+After ensuring you have the minimum system resource requirements, follow the installation instructions for either a {{<link title="Set Up Your KVM Virtual Machine for an On-premises HA Server Cluster" text="KVM hypervisor">}} or {{<link title="Set Up Your VMware Virtual Machine for an On-premises HA Server Cluster" text="VMware hypervisor">}}.

 After you complete the installation, log in to NetQ as described in the next section.